Rockets Strike Near U.S. Forces at Baghdad Airport

 Social media users posted a number of pictures and videos purporting to show a burning vehicle outside the airport perimeter late Thursday.

-The incident comes amid aseries of rocket attacks against U.S. military facilities in Iraq that have ratched up tensions between American forces and Iranian-backed militias in the country.
+The incident comes amid a series of rocket attacks against U.S. military facilities in Iraq that have ratcheted up tensions between American forces and Iranian-backed militias in the country.

 The attacks started this summer as Iran mounted a pushback campaign against the Trump administration’s “maximum pressure” policy against Tehran, an effort that U.S. officials say included covert attacks against Gulf oil shipments and an increase in Iranian missile and drone attacks against energy facilities in Saudi Arabia.